BartekAlickii/333ibghw4/README.md

 once you've added a song, you have to refresh the reviewboard!!!!!!!!!!!!!! you can do this by pressing the back arrow in the top left, and then clicking to return to the reviewboard. you should now see your entry :).

+The blue pencil in reviewboard allows the user to edit the ID specified, while the red trash can allows the user to delete the ID specified.
+Alerts guide the user through this process, with a limiting factor placed on what inputs are allowed for the editing of a rating.
+If the input is invalid the user will be stopped with an alert.

+The search function allows the user to have only reviews appear that match the search keyword for every field with the exception of rating.

+ChatGPT was utilized throughout the development process of this repo as a resource.

 # Quick Tips:
 Using a functioning backend setup supported in HW3 (linked here: [https://github.com/GHorningKane/333ibghw3/tree/mainMerge1]), expo (already configured),